-In this section we give conditions, under which the mapping $f$ preserves convergence in the Skorohod $S\MM_1$ topology.
-Before doing so we introduce the notion of convergence of sequence of functions $x_n$ to some function $x$ in the $S\MM_1$ topology, which in turn is based on concept of convergence of the completed graphs of functions $x_n$ to the completed graph of $x$.
+In the next paragraph we give conditions, under which the mapping $f$ preserves convergence in the Skorohod $S\MM_1$ topology.
+Before doing so we introduce the notion of convergence of sequence of functions $x_n$ to some function $x$ in the $S\MM_1$ topology, which is based on the concept of convergence of the completed graphs of functions $x_n$ to the completed graph of $x$.
 Detailed definitions and extensive summary of properties of $(\DD([0,\infty), \RR^d), S\MM_1)$ space can be found in \cite{Whitt}.
-Below we outline only some necesary definitions and facts on convergence in the strong $\MM_1$ topology.\\
+Below we outline only some necessary definitions and facts on convergence in the strong $\MM_1$ topology.\\